rbong/vim-flog/EXAMPLES.md

 Let's break this code down.

-`flog#get_commit_at_selection` will return the commits or commit at the beginning of the virtual selection.
+`flog#get_commit_at_selection` will return the commits at the beginning and end of the virtual selection.

+`flog#format_commit_selection` will format those commit based on a format specifier for `printf()`.
-The two format specifiers describe how the hashes in these commits will be formatted: `'vertical belowright Git diff %s'` and `''`.
+The commands will be formatted as `'vertical belowright Git diff <commit 1> <commit 2>'`.
-The first format specifier describes how to build the command if only one commit was returned from `flog#get_commit_at_selection`.
-The second format specifier would describe how to format hashes from two commits, but since it is an empty string it will use the first format specifier with a space between the hashes.

-The `'HEAD'` option tells the function to use the `'HEAD'` ref for the first hash if only one commit was found.

-Finally `flog#run_tmp_command` tells flog to run the command and treat any windows it opens as temporary.
+`flog#run_tmp_command` tells flog to run the command and treat any windows it opens as temporary.

+For normal mode, similar functions are used, only the format specifier will format the single commit as `...
+Git diff HEAD <commit>`.

 For more details, see `:help flog-functions` and `:help flog-about`.